 - --under an established U.S. brand such as Monarch or Libbys - --under a Saudi private label: like Goody, Freshly or Al-Alali. - --a U.S. private label representing the exporter/consolidator: such as American Garden or AFFCO. - 2.
 Some importers contact directly with U.S. companies manufacturers of national brands, such as Kellogg's, Campbell Soup, Budweiser non-alcoholic beer and usually require sole agency agreements.
 The Saudi importer will help build the brand, but will request support from the U.S. company.
-The U.S. manufacturer usually offers promotional and marketing assistance. - 3.
-Some companies import a wide range of food products for mass distribution, employing the use of consolidators in the United States.
+The U.S. manufacturer usually offers promotional and marketing assistance.

+- 3. Some companies import a wide range of food products for mass distribution, employing the use of consolidators in the United States.
 Often, the consolidators are sole regional agents of major U.S. manufacturers or brand owners covering the entire Middle East and African regions.
 Most U.S.-based consolidators assist Saudi food importers by sourcing products from wholesalers, such as Fleming, and providing services such as placing stickers on labels.
 Current Saudi regulations allow U.S. suppliers to place an Arabic language sticker on the original English language label.
 The stickers translate key ingredient and product information into Arabic.
 Stickering is a laborious task and most manufacturers do not want to bother with this.
 Most U.S. consolidators are based in Houston, New York, Miami and in other port cities that have large wholesalers. - 4.
-The French hypermarket chain, Carrefour as well as many locally-based supermarket chains, such as Tamimi, and Danube are directly importing part of their needs.
-Tamimi and Danube supermarkets import several containers of American food products each month for sale in their stores, lending support to a wide range of brands without a binding agency agreement.
+The French hypermarket chain, Carrefour as well as many locally-based supermarket chains, such as Tamimi and Danube import part of their food products needs directly from suppliers.
+Tamimi and Danube, the two most upscale Saudi supermarkets, import several containers of American food products each month for sale in their stores, lending support to a wide range of brands without a binding agency agreement.